 But how do you find it?

 With the new update to the digital edition, this full-color 338-page publication now presents 142 cemeteries that practice green burial across the US organized to make it easy to find the closest to you.
 Together they make a compelling argument for green burial and offer options for those asking the hard question: What kind of burial do I want for myself and my loved ones?
 While Green Burial Naturally does not endorse one cemetery over another, this one-of-a-kind resource will guide you in making your own informed decisions.

-The Natural Burial Cemetery Guide is available as a complete guidebook or in four regions, Northeast, South, Midwest and West.
+The Natural Burial Cemetery Guide is available as a complete guidebook in print or digital, or in four regions, Northeast, South, Midwest and West.
 Regions are available in PDF for digital download only.

 Why Green Burial?